Mission Outreach at First Presbyterian Church

 May 18 – Adopt-a-Pet

-Our church will again be assisting the Adopt-a-Pet program in Fenton on Saturday, September 15, from 9am – 1pm.
-We will socialize the animals as well as assist with various facility maintenance tasks.
-If you can serve in any of these ways, please sign up in fellowship hall.
+Volunteers from our church will assist the Adopt-a-Pet program in Fenton on Saturday, May 18, from 8 am – 2 pm.
+We will perform a variety of maintenance tasks as well as socializing the animals.
+We will meet at Adopt-a-Pet.
+If you can serve for any time during that day, please sign up in fellowship hall.
 If you have any questions, please ask Ken Wensel.

 Our church will again be assisting the Flushing Presbyterian Church in hosting homeless families.
 We “host” for two days by supplying dinner, social time in the evening, supervising the overnight, and assisting the families with breakfast in the morning.
 If you can serve in any of these ways, please sign up in fellowship hall.
 If you have any questions, please ask Dave Eshleman.

 Local Mission Outreach each month